About Us

 Our History

 A small group of Jewish faculty at MIT gathered shortly after October 7, recognizing the challenges to come and the need for a proactive, faculty-led support system on campus, planting the seeds of Kalaniyot.
 In March of 2024, several of them traveled to Israel, meeting with presidents of Israeli universities, as well as Israeli President Isaac Herzog and US Ambassador Jack Lew.
 These exchanges highlighted both the challenges and aspirations within Israeli academia.
-The MIT faculty soon connected with like-minded scholars at other top US universities to form a national organization.
-As of January 2025, Kalaniyot chapters have officially formed at Dartmouth College and the University of Pennsylvania, with other chapters in progress at most top US universities.
+The MIT faculty soon connected with like-minded scholars at other universities to form an organization with Kalaniyot chapters officially formed at many top universities internationally.
+The Kalaniyot Foundation received its official 501(c)(3) status in Fall 2025.

 Campus Chapters